LambdaSchool/Sprint-Challenge--Security-Theory/answers/threatmodel.md

 To Whom It May Concern:

     As a developer at this fine company I feel obligated to both inform and warn you that our app is subject to attack.
 The average anticipated user of our app will be of a "certain age".
 This alone will make us a target for theives.

+    The attack surface will be quite large and all encompassing.
+The app exposes a significant amount of personal information accross the board.
+I've asked Jim to go ahead and pay for an audit so we don't end up on the news.

+    Moving forward, I think immediately we need to start hashing and encrypting personal data at the very least, forcing passwords to expire and change and requiring some sort of 2FA immediately.

+    Thanks, I hope to hear from management soon.